Warning!: Writing for this guide began during Beta Version 0.3.1. Some changes may have occurred between early writing and the game’s official launch.

 The path seems to fork from here, but you can rid yourself of an semblance of choice by checking the door to the northeast.
 Since it’s barred from the other side, you’ve got no choice but to proceed through the doorway to the southeast, then turn northeast to find another doorway to the left.
+Be sure to loot a cabinet as you go for a pittance of coin and the odd bit of jewelry you can pocket.
 In the room beyond the doorway lie another group of Assassins - three of them this time.

 They’re mostly armed with ranged weapons, so if you’re a melee-competent character, you can take advantage of those aforementioned Attack of Opportunity rules.
 To refresh, if you’re adjacent to an enemy who performs an action that provokes an Attack of Opportunity (in this case, fires a ranged weapon), you’ll get a free attack against them.
 If not… well, you can still get the drop on them in a shoot-out, provided you don’t rush in all at once and provoke them.

-It’s also worth noting that the enemies are relatively clustered closely together, and this is no accident, as it provides an excuse to share a spell tutorial.
-Those three clustered Assassins do make an awfully tempting target for Tartuccio’s Burning Hands spell…
+It’s also worth noting that the enemies are clustered relatively closely together, and this is no accident, as it provides an excuse to share a spell tutorial… among others.
+To be fair, those three clustered Assassins do make an awfully tempting target for Tartuccio’s Burning Hands spell.

-With all the information that’s been dumped on you (some of which was provided in the walkthrough a bit earlier than in the game) you can really get a grasp of how things work in Pathfinder: Kingmaker.
+With all the information that’s been dumped on you you can really get a grasp of how combat works in Pathfinder: Kingmaker.
 Select Tartuccio and highlight the Burning Hands spell on his Hotkey bar (it’s assigned to "2") to see the range of the spell.
 With a range of 15 feet, you’ll have to get somewhat close, so select a spot near the enemy, press the "Space Bar" button to pause the game, then hold down Enter to carefully watch Tartuccio approach, stopping when you’re near enough.
 Once done, hover your cursor over the spell again to confirm you’re in range, select the spell to bring up an area-of-effect indicator, then left-click to confirm.
 If Tartuccio is taking too much fire, you can always with draw him quickly, and to improve your odds, you can have him cast Mage Armor before embarking.
 None of this is strictly necessary, but it is a fine way to test out for yourself some of the concepts being presented.

 After your foes are slain, loot their bodies for more basic weapons and armor, along with a generous selection of healing potions (Potion of Cure Light Wounds x5 and a Potion of Cure Moderate Wounds) in case you need to heal an injured character.

 Pass through another doorway to the northwest, immediately beyond which you’ll find two more doorways to search.
-Ignore the one to the northeast, as it’s empty and head through the southwestern door to find a room with an unattended chest in it, inside of which you can find a Heavy Mace and some Hide Armor.
-Leave the room and continue up the hallway until you find another chest, which you can plunder to score a Silver Ring and 35 Gold Coins.
+In the one to the northeast you’ll find a corpse with a pittance of GP on it and a bookshelf with some more minor treasures.
+In the room beyond the southwestern door you’ll find an unattended chest, inside of which you can find a Heavy Mace and some Hide Armor.
+Return to the hallway and continue ahead until you find a kitchen to the west, inside of which you can score some foodstuffs.
+Leave the kitchen and continue up the hallway until you find another chest, which you can plunder to score a Silver Ring and 35 Gold Coins.

 Loot the corpses left behind in Amiri’s wake, then follow her down the hallway to the southeast before turning northeast through a doorway to reach a large hall.
 Watch the scene that follows - a firm reminder on your place in the pecking order - and when the coast is clear make your way north to the opposite edge of the hall, stopping to loot the bodies of the slain as you go, of course.
 Doing so will get you two more Potions of Cure Light Wounds and a Potion of Enlarge Person as well as a few more arms and armor.